tiagojdf/LD31/notesTiago.md

 <pre>
 return (this._super(me.Entity, 'update', [dt]) || this.body.vel.x !== 0 || this.body.vel.y !== 0);
 </pre>

+7th problem - [setTimeout](http://stackoverflow.com/questions/8375962/settimeout-does-not-work) needs to call a function that has the function I want to call later.

 Table for object collision:

 * NO_OBJECT: 0